 TRIVIA: This used to be one of the most isolated villages in the Faroes.
-In fact, before 2004, villagers had to do a strenuous hike over 400 to 700-meter mountains every time that they want to get in and out of Gasadalur.
+After all, before 2004, villagers had to do a strenuous hike over 400 to 700-meter mountains every time that they want to get in and out of Gasadalur.
 (The other ways to access the village were by boat or by helicopter).

-Because of this limited accessibility, its population fell dramatically: in 2002, there were only 16 people that lived there, and by 2012, the total population decreased to only 18 people!
-Several of the houses in Gasadalur actually stand empty today too.
+Because of this limited accessibility, its population fell dramatically: in 2002, there were only 16 people that lived there!
+By 2012, the total population increased to only 18 people and several of the houses in Gasadalur actually stand empty today too.

-It was only in 2004 that a tunnel was blasted through one of the mountains, thereby allowing car travel and easily connecting this remote location to the rest of the island by road.
-Naturally, the villagers hope that this will help increase their numbers.
+That being said, building the tunnel in 2004 — which was blasted through one of the mountains, thereby allowing car travel and easily connecting this remote location to the rest of the island by road — the villagers hope that this will continually help increase their numbers.

 Gasadalur also offers a great panoramic view over the island of Mykines which is well-known for the thousands of Atlantic puffins that breed and live in it.
 Hence, you should also plan to visit Mykines during your stay in the Faroes!